ASNA/post-json-to-avr-for-dot-net/README.md

 You can also see in the `Add` method how easy it is to fetch header values.

 The `CustomersController` must extend `ASNA.JsonRestRouting.Controller`.
 Public methods in this controller always return the result converted to Json.
 In this case, a small class named `ResponseInfo` is instanced and returned.
-It's code is shown below.
+Its code is shown below.

     BegClass ResponseInfo Access(*Public)
         DclProp InfoMessage Type(*String) Access(*Public)